-You or your dependents may increase or decrease the amount of life insurance coverage.
+You may increase or decrease the amount of life insurance coverage.
 The minimum and maximum benefit amounts are shown above.
-However, the amount of life insurance coverage cannot be decreased below \$5,000 for you and \$1,000 for your dependents.
+However, the amount of life insurance coverage cannot be decreased below \$5,000.
 All increases are subject to evidence of insurability.
 Portable coverage will reduce at the ages and amounts shown in the LIFE INSURANCE "BENEFITS AT A GLANCE" page.